spotflow-io/device-sdk/zephyr/design/metrics/implementation_guide.md

     uint16_t timeseries_count;      // Current number of active time series
     uint16_t timeseries_capacity;   // Max (from metric->max_timeseries)

+    // Timer scope: ONE timer per metric (not per time series)
+    // All time series of this metric share the same aggregation window
-    struct k_work_delayable aggregation_work;  // Timer for window expiration
+    // When timer expires, all active time series generate messages with their counts struct k_work_delayable aggregation_work;  // Timer for window expiration };
-};
 ```